 Pipeline Operations.
 On May 1, 1998, Northern Natural Gas Company (Northern) filed a general rate case proceeding with the FERC which fulfilled a commitment made in a previous settlement.
 The FERC accepted the rate case for filing and suspended the filed rates.
 Northern implemented the filed rates effective November 1, 1998, subject to refund.
 An uncontested Stipulation and Agreement of Settlement (Settlement) was filed with the Commission on April 16, 1999 and an order approving the Settlement was issued by the Commission on June 18, 1999.
 The rates effectuated by Northern on November 1, 1999 remain in effect.
 On May 1, 2000, Northern filed to implement an optional volumetric firm throughput service.
 An order approving such service was issued November 8, 2000 with effectiveness November 1, 2000; a rehearing request is pending.
 On November 1, 2000, Northern filed to increase its rates for the recovery of return and taxes on its System Levelized Account.
 On November 22, 2000, the FERC issued an order approving the rates, subject to refund.

 On November 1, 2000, Transwestern Pipeline Company implemented a rate escalation of settled transportation rates in accordance with its May 1995 global settlement, as amended in May 1996.
-On August 23, 1999, Transwestern filed for a new service, Enhanced Form Backhaul.
+On August 23, 1999, Transwestern filed for a new service, Enhanced Firm Backhaul.
 An order by the FERC was issued February 23, 2000, approving the service.

 Electric Utility Operations.
 On October 2, 2000 PGE filed a restructuring plan with the OPUC that implements the provisions of the State Senate Bill SB1149, signed into law in July, 1999.
 The new law provides industrial and commercial customers of investor-owned utilities in the state direct access to competing energy suppliers by October 1, 2001.
 As filed, PGE’s plan also proposes an increase in base rates, with new tariffs effective on October 1, 2001.PGE is a 67.5% owner of the Trojan Nuclear Plant (Trojan).
 In September 2000, PGE entered into an agreement with the OPUC related to Trojan.
 See Note 14.
 At December 31, 2000, PGE’s regulatory asset related to recovery of Trojan decommissioning costs from customers was $190 million.